CodeScop/Oge-Mai-Field-Guide/forexpeditionquests.md

 - **Type:** Collection
 - **Requirements:** Deliver 15 Ardi Lamps
 - **Rewards:** Unlock Guardian's Lair area
-- **Recommendations:** If you seek the Shrine of Ages, make sure you stop by here.
-Also if you want to find Night Dandeleons and their pretty crowns.
+- **Recommendations:** If you want to find Night Dandeleons and their pretty crowns, make sure you stop by here.
+Plus, completionists need this.

 ### ** Stone's Throw East